-Unless you've been to Japan, it's a bit difficult to appreciate how extraordinary the service culture is.
+Unless you've been to Japan, it's a bit difficult to appreciate how unique and extraordinary the hospitality and service culture is.

 "Are these extraordinary levels of guest hospitality and customer service something only Japanese can deliver?"

-And to deliver it with obvious pride and high levels of self-esteem.
+Delivering it with obvious pride and high levels of self-esteem.

-It's a living hospitality and service culture, very much commercially alive and one that delights the most demanding guests in the world.
+It's a living service culture that is very much commercially alive and delights the most demanding guests in the world, every day.

-Consistently great "Customer eXperience" comes from more than one moment of brilliant customer service.
+Great "Customer eXperience" comes from more than one moment of brilliant customer service.